 The fibrous layer can also sag.
 When that happens, your mid-face cheek fat compartments which were previously held in place will now start to drop!

 So my question to you is, at just 26 years of age, would you like to ‘whip out’ that ‘fallen’ fat ?
 Remember, fat tissue volume is what stops us from looking like emaciated ‘skull faces’.

 If you have seen chronically ill patients, they look very hollow because they have depleted facial fat, and hence volume.
-So now, I guess you may have thrown the idea of ‘melting’ your fat tissue with meso therapy out of the window.
-(By the way, MOH in Singapore does not allow the provision of meso therapy).
+So now, I guess you may have thrown the idea of ‘melting’ your fat tissue with mesotherapy out of the window.
+(By the way, the Ministry of Health in Singapore does not allow the provision of mesotherapy).

-You mentioned one of the many HIFU (High Intensity Focused Ultrasound) machines available.
+You mentioned one of the many High Intensity Focused Ultrasound (HIFU) machines available.
 Ultherapy is just one of them.
 In Singapore alone, there is: